ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 ## Git Authentication

 There are several ways you can clone this repository.
 The default is https (remote url looks like `https://github.com/ThoughtWorksInc/AS101-4-workshop.git`) but you can also use ssh (remote looks like `git@github.com:ThoughtWorksInc/AS101-4-workshop.git`).
-You can check which one your are using with `git remote -v`
+You can check which one your are using with `git remote -v`.

-If you are using an SSH origin, and have multiple git accounts, you may want to review [these instructions](https://sites.google.com/thoughtworks.com/infosec-hub/awareness-deprecated/git-account-segregation) on git account segregation.
+If you are using an SSH origin and have multiple git accounts, you may want to review [these instructions](https://sites.google.com/thoughtworks.com/infosec-hub/awareness-deprecated/git-account-segregation) on git account segregation.

 If you are using an HTTPS origin, ensure you have an access token which has the following scopes: